 As with any aspect of mental illness, there are many approaches that can help manage the workings of the brain that keep us stuck on The Impossible Task.
-Which approach will work for one person with one type of condition may not work as well for another.
-I can help you find the right one for you, but there are several things I and other therapists have found can be helpful I’d like to share now.
+An approach that will work for one person with one type of condition may not work for another person with a different condition.
+I can help you find the right one for you.
+Here are several things I and other therapists have found helpful I’d like to share now

 Not Usually Helpful.

-Braking tasks down to smaller pieces can be useful for people who are not dealing with The Impossible Task.
-For example, instead, aiming to clean up a messy kitchen, setting a goal to just clear the kitchen table might help them get started.
+Breaking tasks down into smaller pieces can be helpful for people who are dealing with The Impossible Task.
+Instead, of aiming to clean up a messy kitchen, setting a goal to just clear the kitchen table might help them get started.
 Here is an example of a woman for whom that was helpful.
 She was responsible for clearing out her mother’s entire household upon her death all by herself.
 She was overwhelmed and anxious about this but her motivation, in general, was not the issue.
 She was able to do other things that needed doing like driving to pick up prescriptions, making needed personal phone calls, doing her job, etc. She just didn’t know how to tackle this enormous responsibility.
 Breaking the tasks down in one small step at a time was helpful, i.e. starting with her mother’s clothes closet, and then moving on to small segments.

-My clients who are stuck on The Impossible Task do not find this to be helpful.
-They find themselves as unable to do a small task at times as larger one.
+My clients who are stuck on The Impossible Task do not find this helpful.
+They find themselves as unable to do a small task at times as a larger one.

-I often find that for my clients any idea of doing anything arranging to do something pleasurable with another person becomes another Impossible Task.
+I often find that for my clients any idea of doing anything with another person becomes another Impossible Task.
 It’s not an appealing idea either because of the embarrassment they already feel about not being able to do things or because calling a friend is itself an Impossible Task.
-Take, for example, the man who was distressed about not being able to get out to ride his horse.
+Take the man who was distressed about not being able to get out to ride his horse.
 In the session, we agreed that arranging to ride with a friend might help him to get to the stables.
 Oops.
 Bad idea.
 Although riding with his friend had always been enjoyable before not anymore.
 When his friend called to ask about riding together, they set a day to meet, but that morning he couldn’t get himself to go out.
-He was humiliated and more depressed than ever to have stood up his friend.
+He was humiliated and more depressed than ever to have stood up to his friend.

 Making suggestions like this forgets that when it comes to The Impossible Task even pleasurable tasks are impossible.
 I’ve found that the disappointment and shame of trying to do pleasurable things make matter worse.
 One client was indignant.
 She told me, “Don’t you think that if I could do that I would have?”
 I haven’t suggested it again.